weeweetan/asynch_mode_nginx/README.md

     }
 ```

 ### Heuristic Polling Mode

-This mode can be regarded as an improvement of the timer-based external polling.
-It is the recommended polling mode to communicate with QAT accelerators because
-of its performance advantages.
-With the knowledge of the offload traffic, it
-controls the response reaping rate to match the request submission rate so as to
-maximize system efficiency with moderate latency, and adapt well to diverse
-types of network traffics.

-**Note:**
+Heuristic polling mode is an enhancement over the timer-based external polling approach and is recommended for optimal communication with QAT accelerators due to its superior performance characteristics.
+By leveraging awareness of offload traffic, heuristic polling dynamically adjusts the response collection rate to align with the request submission rate.
+This maximizes system efficiency, maintains moderate latency, and adapts effectively to varying network traffic patterns.

+**Notes:**

-* This mode is only available when using QAT engine v0.5.35 or later.
+* Heuristic polling mode requires QAT engine version v0.5.35 or later.
-* External polling timer is enabled by default when heuristic polling mode is enabled.
+* When heuristic polling is enabled, the external polling timer is also active by default.

-In the heuristic polling mode, a polling operation is only triggered at a proper moment:
+In heuristic polling mode, polling operations are triggered only under specific conditions to balance efficiency and responsiveness:

-* Number of in-flight offload requests reaches a pre-defined threshold (in consideration of efficiency)
+* The number of in-flight offload requests reaches a configurable threshold.
-* All the active SSL connections have submitted their cryptographic requests and been waiting for
+* All active SSL connections have submitted their cryptographic requests and are awaiting responses.
-the corresponding responses (in consideration of timeliness).

 **Directives in the qat_module**
 ```bash